Frequently Asked Questions

 - Both the Institutional Review Board (IRB) and International Ethics Committee (IEC) and the regulatory agency ensure that each clinical trial participant receives and understands the informed consent in order to make the most informed decision.

-- The GalXC RNAi technology harnesses the body’s natural biological pathways to silence or “turn off” disease-driving genes with a high degree of selectivity and specificity.
+- Nedosiran utilizes Dicerna’s GalXCTM RNAi technology, which harnesses the body’s natural biological pathways to silence or “turn off” disease-driving genes with a high degree of selectivity and specificity.

 2. What is RNAi?